-It’s common for people to tidy up their homes or even do big renovations before listing their home.
+It’s common for people to tidy up their homes or do big renovations before listing their home.
 From a renovation to a fresh coat of paint, the goal is to increase the value of a home.
 Rather than intrusive and costly renovations, consider staging your home to improve your chances of selling at a higher price.

 What is Home Staging?